Exciting and important changes to your visit

-The millrace and garden are open every day so you can continue to enjoy the thrill of the Mill and watch the waterwheel turning.
+The millrace and garden are open every day so you can continue to enjoy the thrill of the Mill.

 The Mill shop and South Downs Gateway are open as usual from 10am – 5pm and last entry to the Mill museum is 4:30pm.

 The future of Winchester City Mill

 This work gives us a great opportunity to improve the facilities here, with a focus on expanding our education offer.
 Please continue to support these future projects and buy a £1 National Trust raffle ticket from our designated raffle volunteers or visitor reception.